kristinemlarson/gnssrefl/README.md

 Each one of the yellow/blue/red/green/cyan clusters represents the reflection zone for a single rising or setting GPS satellite arc.
 The colors represent different elevation angles - so yellow is lowest (5 degrees), blue (10 degrees) and so on.
-The missing satellite signals in the north (for New Mexico) and south (for Mitchell) are the result of the GPS satellite inclination angle and the station latitudes.
+The missing satellite signals in the north (for Portales New Mexico) and south (for Mitchell, Australia) are the result of the GPS satellite inclination angle and the station latitudes.
 The length of the ellipses depends on the height of the antenna above the surface - so a height of 2 meters gives an ellipse that is smaller than one that is 10 meters.
 In this case we used 2 meters for both sites - and these are pretty simple GNSS-IR sites.
-The surfaces below the GPS antennas are fairly smooth and that will generate coherent reflections.
+The surfaces below the GPS antennas are fairly smooth soil and that will generate coherent reflections.
 In general, you can use all azimuths at these sites.
 <P>
 <P>
 Now let's look at a more complex case, station ross on Lake Superior.
-Here the goal is to measure water levels.
+Here the goal is to measure water level.
 The map image (panel A) makes it clear that unlike Mitchell and Portales, we cannot use all azimuths to measure the lake.
 To understand our reflection zones, we need to know the approximate lake level.
 That is a bit tricky to know, but the photograph (panel B) suggests it is more than the 2 meters we used at Portales -